joagre/bespoke/README.md

 - Private keys are securely stored in your browser's built-in key storage.
 - HTML and JavaScript files served from the B3S appliance are cryptographically signed.
 If any tampering occurs, browsers will refuse to load compromised code.

 While you initially trust the B3S appliance during setup, all subsequent software updates require explicit acknowledgment.
 If a PWA is installed offline, potential attack vectors become even smaller.
-Although no solution is entirely foolproof, ongoing improvements will continue to strengthen security.

 ### Installation